-- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student. - g) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 An Interim Board of Examiners Meeting shall normally be held at the end of the taught module assessment.

-- 5.1.2 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or wait until the final board when the dissertation or equivalent outcome is known. - 5.1.3 Students will be required to withdraw where the accumulation of further credit would not result in the achievement of any postgraduate award according to the Rules of Assessment.
+- a) Confirming the taught module marks achieved, including any marks for reassessment-presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student. - g) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 Interim Board of Examiners Meetings shall normally be held following assessment of the first term's modules and at the end of the taught module assessment. - 5.1.2 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment.
+The timing of the reassessment opportunity will depend on the point the student has reached on the course and the type of module(s) failed. - 5.1.3 Students will be required to withdraw where the accumulation of further credit would not result in the achievement of any postgraduate award according to the Rules of Assessment.